From Bank to Battlefield

 In April 1918 Kitto was awarded the military Cross for his ’gallantry in action and devotion to duty’.
 After suffering a serious gunshot wound to the head, he displayed great bravery and determination in single-handedly helping to maintain the position of the Australian battalions.
 In full daylight, and in order to obtain an advantage over the enemy, he walked to the front line and climbed down a forward slope exposed to enemy fire.
 From this position he was able to observe the locations of the German machine guns, trench mortars and assess the effectiveness of the fire of his own Battery.
 After a further two months spent recovering from this wound, he once again returned to the front before being wounded for a fifth time, just a month later.
 Maintaining the position of his unit on what was described as a relatively quiet day, a shell landed directly on the Battery’s position and Kitto suffered wounds to his right side, head, right hand, leg and arm.
 After yet another miraculously short period of recovery he was promoted to the Rank of Major and returned to his unit in France.

 At the end of the war Douglas returned to Hobart and his position with the Commonwealth Bank for a short period before moving to Victoria.
-He then married Marion McKay, raised three children and obtained a Batchelor of Commerce degree from the University of Melbourne.
+He then married Marian McKay, raised two children and obtained a Bachelor of Commerce degree from the University of Melbourne.

 Please email us if you are a relative or have further information that you would like to share.